DrumSlayers/PA-ESGI-2023/README.md

 1. Copy `.env.exemple` to `.env` and edit the values with your AWS Academy credentials
 2. Run ```python3 scrape_aws_credentials.py```

+## Backend remote tfstate
+1. Copy `backend.conf.exemple` to `backend.conf` and edit the values with your Scaleway credentials
+2. Run ```terraform init -backend-config=backend.conf``` to verify the backend configuration and if it's working

 ## A faire
 Voir discord channel #tache-a-faire